jerrythomas/esm-loader-svelte/README.md

 This allows you to `import` any `.svelte` components from `.js` files if you use `type: 'module'` in `package.json`.
 Or, from any `.mjs` files, otherwise.
-`.svelte` components will be run through `svelte/compile`.
+Svelte components will be run through `svelte/compile`.
 It does not do any pre-processing, etc.

 This will also allow `import` for any `.css` or `.postcss` stylesheet files.